-We are an early-stage clinical development company, and, as of December 31, 2017, had only 44 employees, which includes five executive officers.
-We are highly dependent on the research and development, clinical and business development expertise of Mark A. Velleca, M.D., Ph.D., our President and Chief Executive Officer, Rajesh Malik, M.D., our Chief Medical Officer, Barclay Phillips, our Chief Financial Officer, Jay Strum, Ph.D., our Chief Scientific Officer, and Terry Murdock, our Senior Vice President of Development Operations, as well as the other principal members of our management, scientific and clinical team.
+We are an early-stage clinical development company, and, as of December 31, 2018, had only 84 employees, which includes six executive officers.
+We are highly dependent on the research and development, clinical and business development expertise of Mark A. Velleca, M.D., Ph.D., our President and Chief Executive Officer, Rajesh Malik, M.D., our Chief Medical Officer and Senior Vice President, R&D, Barclay Phillips, our Chief Financial Officer and Senior Vice President, Corporate Development, Terry Murdock, our Chief Operating Officer, John Demaree, our Chief Commercial Officer and James Stillman Hanson, our General Counsel, as well as the other principal members of our management, scientific and clinical team.
 Although we have entered into employment agreements with our executive officers, each of them may terminate their employment with us at any time.
-Other than for Dr. Velleca and Dr. Malik, we do not maintain "key person" insurance for any of our executives or other employees.
+We do not maintain "key person" insurance for any of our executives or other employees.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.